Preparing for CCMA conciliation? Here's what to consider when it comes to costs

 This is quite tricky and each case is different.

-That said, the report CCMA for Managers
+That said, the Labour Law for Managers

-says, you must ask yourself if you're prepared to consider reinstatement.
+, you must ask yourself if you're prepared to consider reinstatement.
 If not, ask yourself if you're prepared to agree to a financial settlement – particularly if your case is weak.
 If so, how much?

 If the cost of defending the case is excessive, ask yourself how much you're prepared to spend to settle the issue?
 If your case is weak take the cheaper route – there's no point in spending R100 000 on defence if you can settle and close the matter for R40 000.